Bauhaus turns 100 this year

 Neue Frau Queer

-Florence Henri, an American-born a concert pianist.
-After she enrolled in the Bauhaus in 1927 she discovered photography as a primary medium.
-In particular female-centric photography that encompassed queerness and erotica.
-A 1928 portrait of her partner Margarete Schall, sees her reflected in a mirror, sporting a “boyish charm”.
-Margarete wears modest, masculine clothes.
-She has a close-cropped haircut and, holding a cigarette, appears lost in thought.
-Her erotic photography combined the ideal of neue Frau with elements of bondage and fetishism.
-One of them portrays the famed fashion designer, photographer and essayist Ré Soupault.
-Posing with her eyes closed, reclining nude on a soft white ground.
-Another one, dated 1934, sees a lithe woman in the nude.
-Her waist accentuated by a belt, as if she were dressed up for an erotic game.
-Her gaze appears downcast, but not in a submissive way.
-Henri’s female models were both sensual and self-possessed.
-They hardly sported coy, or come-hither looks.
-Rather, their gaze is averted suggesting they’re in their own thoughts.
+Florence Henri was an American-born concert pianist.
+She discovered photography as her primary medium after enrolling in the Bauhaus in 1927.
+Her female-centric photography explored queerness and erotica.
+A 1928 portrait of her partner Margarete Schall reflects her in a mirror sporting a “boyish charm”.
+There she wears modest, masculine clothes, a close-cropped haircut, and a cigarette, lost in thought.
+Her erotic photography combined the ideal of Neue Frau with bondage and fetishism.
+This includes a portrait of a fashion designer, photographer, and essayist.
+Ré Soupault is posing nude with her eyes closed on a soft white ground.
+Another 1934 portrait shows a lithe woman in the nude.
+Her waist accentuated by a belt, as if dressed for an erotic game, with a downcast gaze, not submissive.
+Henri’s sensual and self-possessed female models avoided coy or come-hither looks.
+They instead avert their gaze, suggesting they were in their own thoughts.

 Secret history